Fredorixo/lyrics-lookup/notes.md

 - Serialization was required to store the vector embeddings in MongoDB.

-- Set up cron jobs to regularly execute scraper.py
+- Set up cron jobs to regularly update MongoDB collection with new songs using web scraping.